Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Introduction and the architecture of the proof

-In Section \ref{SEC2} we recall the Bigrassmannian complex and the map from the decorated flag complex for $GL_N$ to the Bigrassmannian complex constructed in \cite{G93}, see also \cite{G15}.
-Then we define a map from the Bigrassmannian complex to weight $4$ motivic complex (\ref{MTM=DM12}).
-We prove that it is a map of complexes in Section \ref{Sec4}.
-Combining these results, we get maps from appropriate parts of the algebraic K-theory of $\F$ to the cohomology of the weight four polylogarithmic motivic complex ${\cal B}^\bullet(\F;4)$, see (\ref{BCOM}).
-Yet we still need to prove that these maps are non-trivial.
+Combining these results, we get maps from appropriate parts of the algebraic $K$-theory of $\F$ to the cohomology of the weight four polylogarithmic motivic complex ${\cal B}^\bullet(\F;4)$, see (\ref{BCOM}).
+However, we still need to prove that these maps are non-trivial, even in the number field case.